yWorks/yfiles-react-integration-basic/README.md

 ## Under the Hood

-This project is a default `create-react-app` application, where yFiles was added as additional dependency to integrate a basic graph component.
+This project is a default `create-react-app` application, where yFiles was added as an additional dependency to integrate a basic graph component.

 A step-by-step description of how to integrate yFiles in a React application can be found [here](integration-howto.md).